 - Keep the bandage on for the rest of the day. - Avoid having a bath, using a hot tub, or going swimming for 2 days.
-Showering is OK. - Soreness, stiffness, mild bruising, and muscle cramping may occur at or around the injection site. - Apply ice to the injection site as needed to relieve pain. - Tylenol/acetaminophen can be taken regularly, as per instruction on the bottle, if pain is persisting.
-Please avoid anti-inflammatories (Advil/ibuprofen, Aleve/naproxen, etc.).
+Showering is OK. - Soreness, stiffness, mild bruising, and muscle cramping may occur at or around the injection site. - Apply ice to the injection site as needed to relieve pain.
+Tylenol (325mg or 500mg) can be taken every 4-6 hours if pain is persisting.
+Please avoid alcohol and anti-inflammatories (Advil/ibuprofen, Aleve/naproxen, Celebrex, etc.).